argoproj/argo-workflows/docs/fields.md

 ## GitRepoVolumeSource

 Represents a volume that is populated with the contents of a git repository.Git repo volumes do not support ownership management.Git repo volumes support SELinux relabeling.DEPRECATED: GitRepo is deprecated.
 To provision a container with a git repo, mount anEmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDirinto the Pod's container.
-DEPRECATED: GitRepo is deprecated.
-To provision a container with a git repo, mount anEmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDirinto the Pod's container.

 ### Fields
 | Field Name | Field Type | Description   |
 |:----------:|:----------:|---------------|